brianz/blog/content/post/serverless-part-iv.md

 Hrmmm....it's really not that simple.
 The root cause here is that Serverless still knows nothing of our project.
-Since Serverless works by keeping track of several files in the `_meta` directory it doesn't even know what your project is about...what resource it needs, nada.  **Serverless should really make this easier and more intuitive.**.
+Since Serverless works by keeping track of several files in the `_meta` directory it doesn't even know what your project is about...what resource it needs, nada.  **Serverless should really make this easier and more intuitive.**

-    After cloning a repo you will need to perform a `sls project init` command
+> **After cloning a repo you will need to perform one or more `sls project init` commands**

+While the meta-sync plugin will sync your variables files, there are some other files in the `_meta` directory which aren't synced.
+In order to get that directory and some other non-variable files bootstrapped and created you'll need to use `sls project init`.
+This can be confusing since that same command is exactly what you'd use to setup a brand new project.
+Here, because we're issuing the command in and *existing* project, Serverless will setup your `_meta` directory and recreate a few files.

-This will walk you through some prompts to get setup...you can also pass command line arguments to speed this up as needed.
+So let's do it.
+Note, you can also pass command line arguments to speed this up as needed.
 Doing a `sls project init --help` will show you all of the options you can use.
-Note, this is the same command you'll use to setup a brand new serverless project.
-Here, the `project init` command will initialize and existing project since we're *inside* the project directory already.

 ```
 root@bcdeb57d5754:/code# sls project init